appwriters-dev/masterflutter/chapters/ch02-object-oriented-programming/ls02-principles-of-oop.md

 ## Encapsulation

-Encapsulation is the process of hiding the implementation details of a class from the outside world.
-The only way to interact with an object is through its public interface.
-This means that the object's internal state is hidden from the outside world.
-The object's internal state can only be changed by calling public methods.
-This is a very powerful concept because it allows us to change the implementation of a class without affecting the code that uses it.
+Encapsulation is the process of concealing a class's implementation details from the outside world.
+The public interface is the only way to interact with an object.
+This means that the internal state of the object is hidden from the outside world.
+The internal state of the object can only be changed by calling public methods.
+This is a very powerful concept because it allows us to change a class's implementation without affecting the code that uses it.
 ## Abstraction

-Abstraction is the process of hiding the implementation details of a class from the outside world.
-The only way to interact with an object is through its public interface.
-This means that the object's internal state is hidden from the outside world.
-The object's internal state can only be changed by calling public methods.
-This is a very powerful concept because it allows us to change the implementation of a class without affecting the code that uses it.
+Abstraction is the process of concealing a class's implementation details from the outside world.
+The public interface is the only way to interact with an object.
+This means that the internal state of the object is hidden from the outside world.
+The internal state of the object can only be changed by calling public methods.
+This is a very powerful concept because it allows us to change a class's implementation without affecting the code that uses it.
 ## Inheritance

-Inheritance is the process of creating a new class from an existing class.
-The new class is called a subclass, and the existing class is called a superclass.
-The subclass inherits all the public and protected methods from the superclass.
-In addition, it can have its own methods in addition to the superclass's methods.
-Inheritance is a powerful concept because it allows us to create a new class that is based on an existing class, thus reducing the amount of code that we need to write.
+The process of creating a new class from an existing class is known as inheritance.
+The new class is referred to as a subclass, and the existing class is referred to as a superclass.
+The subclass inherits all of the superclass's public and protected methods.
+It can also have its own methods in addition to the methods of the superclass.
+Inheritance is a powerful concept because it allows us to create a new class based on an existing class, reducing the amount of code we must write.
 ## Resources

 - [Principles of OOP](https://www.freecodecamp.org/news/object-oriented-programming-concepts-21bb035f7260/)